Treatment of cranial deformities in babies

 Our team offers you the experience and knowledge to carry out the diagnosis and the treatment most appropriate to the degree of deformation or malformation of your child.

 Since 1974 we have successfully treated hundreds of cases of plagiocephaly, brachiocephaly, scaphocephaly and other deformities.

 Cranial deformities experts

-Dr. Joan Pinyot, a pediatric surgeon and his medical team is trained at the center of Cranial Technologies Inc., USA.
+Dr. Joan Pinyot, a pediatric surgeon and ortophedic technician, and his medical team are trained at the center of Cranial Technologies Inc., USA.

 Plagiocephaly, brachycephaly, scaphocephaly, craniosynostosis

 There are different types of craniofacial deformities that can affect the newborn and the infant of a few months

 First cranial dynamic orthopedic band worldwide.
 Treated more than 300.000 cases of plagiocephaly and other deformities and more than 600 post-surgical cases

 The average duration of a DOC BAND treatment is 4 months